UPPMAX/UPPMAX-documentation/docs/software/gromacs.md

 ## How important is to select appropriate options

-Here is a simple benchmark ran on single interactive node with 20CPUs using the MEM example from
+Here is a simple benchmark ran on single interactive session with 20CPUs using the MEM example from
 [this benchmark](https://www.mpibpc.mpg.de/grubmueller/bench):